Common collared lizard: Reproduction

 The reproductive season starts in mid-March to early April and concludes in mid-July.
-Females and smaller individuals emerge first from hibernation with males following around two weeks later.
+Females and smaller individuals emerge first from hibernation, with males following around two weeks later.
 Though lizards are considered mature and may breed following their first hibernation, those that are two years and older exhibit greater reproductive success due to their larger size.
 In late May, courtship occurs between adult males and females.
 Subsequently, mature females, typically two years and older, produce their first clutches and lay them in a burrow or under a rock about two weeks after copulation.
 They may then go on to produce second and sometimes even third clutches throughout June until mid-July.
-The eggs are incubated in a temperature dependent manner, and the incubation period may vary from 50 to 100 days.
-On average, clutch size can range from 4 to 6 eggs, but larger, older females can produce more.
+The eggs are incubated in a temperature-dependent manner, and the incubation period may vary from 50 to 100 days.
+Typically, clutch size can range from four to six eggs, but larger, older females can produce more.
 By August, adults begin to hibernate again, and juveniles do the same after hatching.
 The earliest of the clutches can hatch in mid-July and later ones follow until mid-October.
-Upon hatching, juveniles are fully developed and behave independently of their parents, as the C. collaris do not exhibit any parental care in offspring.
+Upon hatching, juveniles are fully developed and behave independently of their parents, as C. collaris does not exhibit any parental care.